-Hilton Grand Vacations: Hilton Grand Vacations is our timeshare brand.
-Ownership of a deeded real estate interest with club membership points provides members with a lifetime of vacation advantages and the comfort and convenience of residential-style resort accommodations in select, renowned vacation destinations.
+Hilton Grand Vacations: Hilton Grand Vacations is a timeshare brand that provides members with the ownership of a deeded real estate interest, as well as club membership points that provide a lifetime of vacation advantages.
+Hilton Grand Vacations provides the comfort and convenience of residential-style resort accommodations in select, renowned vacation destinations.
 Each of the Hilton Grand Vacations properties provides a distinctive setting, while signature elements remain consistent, such as high-quality guest service, spacious units and extensive on-property amenities.